sherry-ger/workshop/Labs/Lab4.md

 Before we start, we will need to install Java and nodejs.
 Ubuntu comes with legacy nodejs; it won't work with our React application.
 Please run the following command to install JDK and nodejs.
 Please enter Y when prompted.

-1. Start a new terminal
+1. Start a new terminal and run through these commands.

 ```
 sudo apt-get update